 Last updated:

-About Hamsterdam, a place for the latest SEO updates
+About Hamsterdam, a place for the latest SEO and AI updates

-If you love SEO news and knowledge, step inside the white flags of Hamsterdam!
+If you love SEO or AI news and knowledge, step inside the white flags of Hamsterdam!

-Hamsterdam is a weekly recap for all things related to SEO news, tips, resources, tools, and opinions, plus related content on topics like AI, information retrieval, or general marketing that may interest search marketing professionals.
+Hamsterdam is a weekly recap for all things related to marketing, SEO, and AI news, tips, resources, tools, and opinions, plus related content on topics like information retrieval, general business, or social sciences that may interest my fellow marketing professionals or clients.

-With so many insightful posts, articles, and resources shared about SEO every week across social media, newsletters, and websites, it can be hard to keep track of everything, let alone remember it or find it later for reference.
+With so many insightful articles and resources shared about SEO and marketing every week, it can be hard to keep track of everything, let alone remember it or find it later for reference.

 That’s the benefit of Hamsterdam!

-Just scroll through each week’s recap, absorb what you like, or save it for later, and carry on.
+Just scroll through each week’s recap, which includes content taken from my Google Discover feed, among other places, absorb what you like, or save it for later, and carry on.

-Plus, the information is shared directly from the sources who contribute it, so you always get the right context.
+Plus, the information is shared with summaries taken directly from the sources who contribute it, so you always get the right context.

 Latest weekly recaps: